 - Advanced options not covered in this guide:

 - Harness Pipeline - Create a Harness Pipeline for your deployment, including Workflows and Approval steps.
 Typically, Harness customers will deploy Lambda Pipelines with a Workflow for Dev, QA, Stage, etc:This example doesn't show Approval steps between Pipeline stages, which are also common.
-For more information, see Pipelines.
+For more information, see our Pipelines and Approvals topics.

 - Harness Trigger - Create a Harness Trigger to automatically deploy your Workflows or Pipeline according to your criteria.
 Typically, customers use a Trigger to execute a Lambda Pipeline using the Trigger's On New Artifact condition.
 Each time the Lambda artifact, such as a zip file, is updated in the artifact repository (AWS S3), the Pipeline is executed and the new Lambda function is deployed.